 4) Improving benefits for hourly and lower-income workers

-Employees in industries such as retail and food service don’t usually have access to benefits like work-from-home flexibility or wellness programs that salaried office workers enjoy.
+Employees in industries such as retail and foodservice don’t usually have access to benefits like work-from-home flexibility or wellness programs that salaried office workers enjoy.
 Many employers cite that increasing benefits for hourly staff would be beneficial but isn’t within the company’s budget.
-Because DailyPay is an extremely useful benefit with no cost to employers, it is a fitting solution to this issue.
+Because DailyPay is an extremely useful benefit, it is a fitting solution to this issue.

 5) Combating the current trend of job-hopping by increasing employee retention